Stars (Simply Red album): Release

-Stars was released 30 September 1991 and debuted at number one on the UK Albums Chart.
-It sold around 150,000 copies in its first week and faced competition from Prince's Diamonds and Pearls and Tina Turner's greatest hits collection Simply the Best.
-In one year, the album had sold 2.4 million copies in the UK.
+Stars was released on 30 September 1991 and debuted at number one on the UK Albums Chart, selling around 150,000 copies in its first week.
+After 12 months, the album had sold 2.4 million copies in the UK.

 Stars was re-issued in 2008 as a Collector's Edition 2CD with bonus DVD digipack.

 Critical reception

 The album received mixed reviews in the UK.
-The alternative music magazines were cool towards the record: in the NME Andrew Collins dismissed Stars as "an exercise in no-style over no-content... this is the sound of some technicians desperately fanning some smouldering ashes for people with central heating", while in Melody Maker Caroline Sullivan simply stated that "within his strictly-defined oeuvre – sleek, airbrushed music best described as soulette – [Hucknall]'s miles ahead of the competition ...
+The alternative music magazines were cool towards the record: in the NME Andrew Collins dismissed Stars as "an exercise in no-style over no-content" and "the sound of some technicians desperately fanning some smouldering ashes for people with central heating", while in Select Graham Linehan disregarded the bulk of the album as "just Simply Red – uniquely anonymous and as flat as Iowa."
+Caroline Sullivan simply stated in Melody Maker that "within his strictly-defined oeuvre – sleek, airbrushed music best described as soulette – [Hucknall]'s miles ahead of his competition ...
 Nor, on an objective level, can Stars be faulted ...
 This is a pleasant album, the sleeve is pretty, and now, at least, you've got a Christmas present for Gran."

 However, reviews from newspaper critics and other magazines were more positive.
-In The Guardian Adam Sweeting wrote that "the new songs sound relaxed, refreshed and satisfyingly cohesive ...
-Easy to listen to but not easy listening, Stars keeps shining", while The Independent's Andy Gill was similarly impressed, observing that "Hucknall's socialist soul-boy's conviction and his determination to write songs with stings in their tales place Simply Red several notches above the rest of the smooth soul genre ...
-And in simple evocations of love like 'Thrill Me' or 'For Your Babies', the spark of honesty sets them above the superficial, insincere protestations of love that dominate modern soul music".
+In The Guardian Adam Sweeting wrote that "the new songs sound relaxed, refreshed, and satisfyingly cohesive ...
+Easy to listen to but not easy listening, Stars keeps shining", while The Independent's Andy Gill was similarly impressed, observing that "Hucknall's socialist soul-boy's conviction and his determination to write songs with stings in their tails place Simply Red several notches above the rest of the smooth soul genre ...
+And in simple evocations of love like 'Thrill Me' and 'For Your Babies', the spark of honesty sets them above the superficial, insincere protestations of love that dominate modern soul music."
 In Q Ian Cranna hailed the album as "a long overdue change in musical direction, with Hucknall for the most part abandoning his undoubtedly sincere but inevitably fruitless attempts to re-create himself as a soul singer.
 Instead he's eased Simply Red down a couple of gears into a more relaxed and flowing style which owes as much towards current hip hop-inspired club rhythms as it does to old-style soul or funk."
 He ended his review by describing Stars as "Simply Red's most accessible and danceable work to date".
+In the American press, the Chicago Tribune's Jan DeKnock said that Simply Red had moved "into a funkier groove that suits them well" on Stars, while Entertainment Weekly's Dave DiMartino found that Hucknall's songwriting skills distinguished him from other "merely interpretive" singers; a year after its release, Mark Coleman praised Stars in The Rolling Stone Album Guide as "a stripped-down set of originals, superbly sung without a trace of rootsy nostalgia or gross crossover ambition."